DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2022/01/21 v0.754
 - LANG - Enabled equipment translation for Japanese and French
+- UI - Connect to chat by default again, after checking the stats, it does not effect the server much.

 ### 2022/01/20 v0.754
 - ANTI-CHEAT - Now auto clicker will get you flagged automatically by the server and flagged account will lose the ability to ever win rewards from sending skip likes, even if you have stopped using auto clickers. this is also done silently with no notice to the cheater and irreversible.